-I don't have the financial statements in front of me here, but if I was to recall correctly, if you look at the financial statements, one of the liabilities, I believe in those statements is the due-to-the-government amount.
-We do not count that amount when we are doing the assets-less-liability calculation.
-That amount is essentially the due-to-from amount that we have from monies coming in and out of the funds.
+I don't have the financial statements in front of me here, but if I was to recall correctly, if you look at the financial statements, one of the liabilities, I believe, in those statements is the "due to the government" amount.
+We do not count that amount when we are doing the asset less liability calculation.
+That amount is essentially the due to/from amount that we have from monies coming in and out of the funds.
+We look at their actual operating liabilities, not the due to/from government amount.